More Fun, Less Phone: 5 Tips for a Better Relationship with your Digital Devices

 2. Assess your current relationship with your phone.
 Do you know how much you use your phone or other digital device?
 There are apps that measure this.
 Get a clear idea of your phone usage so you can be in the driver's seat, so to speak, of your tech use.

 3. Create speed bumps.
 It's fast and easy to pick up your phone and scroll or check.
 "Speed bumps" is the term Price uses for small obstacles that you can create to slow down so that if you do check your phone it's a conscious choice.
-One "speed bump" is to put a rubber band around your phone to help you be more mindful of your phone use.
+One "speed bump" that Price recommends is to put a rubber band around your phone to help you be more mindful of your phone use.

 4. Pay attention to your body.
 When you're using your phone, notice your posture, your breathing, how you feel.
 Ask yourself if you like how you are feeling.
 Does being on your phone make you feel good?
 Why or why not?